-Participants in all the Plans within this managed care program receive the following services:
+Participants in all the plans within this managed care program may receive the following services:

 In addition, participants in the Medicare PACE and the Medicaid Advantage Plus Plans receive Medicare medical services, while those who opt for the MLTC Medicaid Plan continue to receive their medical benefits separately.